Traditional Plant-Based Cooking

 Older slices can be toasted or popped into a warm oven for a few minutes to refresh.

 Syrup loaf can be frozen for 3-4 months.
-Place a piece of parchment paper between each slice as this will make it easier to pull out a few slices whenever needed.
+Place a piece of baking paper between each slice as this will make it easier to pull out a few slices whenever needed.
 Or freeze the entire loaf, well wrapped.

 What is golden syrup?
-Is it vegan?

 Can golden syrup be replaced?

-Although do bear in mind that a different syrup has not been tried and tested with this recipe.
-If you do use a different syrup do let us know how you get on.
+The loaf does require golden syrup for the syrupy flavour but of course you could experiment with a different thick syrup such as light molasses.
+Although do bear in mind that a different syrup has not been tried and tested with this recipe so if you do use a different syrup do let us know how you get on.

 slice of syrup loaf on blue rimmed plate with two blue toned cups and saucers clearly in background, blue coffee pot to side and blue tray with rest of syrup loaf slices, white net table cloth.

+Try a slice of golden syrup bread toasted and spread with your favourite sweet or savoury spread for a delicious easy breakfast.
 Golden syrup bread only has a hint of sweetness so is perfect for topping with either sweet or savoury additions.

-Great Depression Era Peanut Butter Bread
+Vegan Peanut Butter Bread

 Golden syrup loaf baked and sliced, on a blue serving tray, blue rimmed plate to side with yellow handled butter knife, blue cups to side and a white net table cloth underneath.